 Amy agrees, and has embraced the experience of being part of the Work Group.
 For her, the gap tasks are an integral part of the programme:

 You talk about something, go away and apply it in your classroom, and really see the impact yourself.

-If you are interested in being part of a teaching for mastery Work Group, there are opportunities available to join a local Work Group for 2018-19.
+If you are interested in being part of a Teaching for Mastery Work Group, there are opportunities available to join a local Work Group for 2019/20.
 Visit our Teaching for Mastery Opportunities page, or contact your local Maths Hub to find out more and get involved.